 "My name's Vicky," I said as I began walking over to take a seat.

 I had followed Shin for what seemed like an eternity.
 "Shin!"
 I whined.
-I never whined unless I had a good reason to - and walking around for nearly eight hours without rest was one thing I think I could whine about.
+I never whine unless I have a good reason to - and walking around for nearly eight hours without rest is one thing worth whining about.
 "Where are we going?"

 Tiger had long since returned to his Poke Ball so it was me and a stubborn Espeon.
 With a heavy sigh, I followed Shin into the Pokemon Center and was amazed to see only three other kids.
 For the first few seconds everybody had the Stantler-caught-in-headlights look.